When even adults are uncertain, what you can do to calm children’s worries. Learn what to tell your children about coronavirus.

-Provide open and honest information
+1. Open and honest information

 Also, it is helpful to thoughtfully limit children’s exposure to news coverage, especially when you’re not watching the news with them.
 Instead, make time to talk about the news together as children’s questions arise.
 In addition, turning off the television and limiting computer time, including social media for older children and teens, can also help children develop more realistic and balanced ways of thinking that help them feel empowered and able to cope with change.

 This post was written by Jessika Boles, PhD, CCLS, a certified Child Life Specialist for the Pediatric Critical Care Unit at Monroe Carell Jr. Children’s Hospital at Vanderbilt.